bean to bar craft chocolate

 liquor: as in chocolate liquor. the term for ground cacao paste before it has completely smoothified.

-melangeur: fancy french word for the whirring device that grinds and smoothes the cacao nibs into a shiny happy people food.
+melangeur: fancy french word for the whirring device fitted with a stone base and stone wheels that grinds and smoothes the cacao nibs into a shiny happy people food. not to be confused with melanger, which is actually "one who melanges."

 microbatch: small batch. small is, of course, relative. if i can lift it by myself i call it small batch. if it is delivered in metric tons and requires a forklift? maybe not so small.